sthenic/lins/doc/web/_source/linters.rst

-Enforce the rule that a caption to e.g. a figure or a table should end with a full stop---making it more likely that the author writes a complete sentence:
+Enforce the rule that a caption to, e.g. a figure or a table should end with a full stop---making it more likely that the author writes a complete sentence:

 .. code-block:: YAML